-Richard (Dick) Nicely, earned a degree in Civil Engineering in Syracuse, New York, and is a veteran of the Army Corps of Engineers.
+A graduate of North Canton Hoover High School, Richard (Dick) Nicely, earned a degree in Civil Engineering in Syracuse, New York, and is a veteran of the Army Corps of Engineers.
 After college, Dick returned to Canton, and joined his father, Christy, at R. G. Smith Company.
-Dick eventually purchased the company from his father and now R. G. Smith, an industrial general contractor, is in its third generation of Nicely leadership with Dick’s son, Geoff, serving as Chief Operating Officer.
+Christy bought the company and Dick purchased it from his father.
+R. G. Smith, an industrial general contractor, is now in its third generation of Nicely leadership with Dick’s son, Geoff, serving as Chief Operating Officer.

 Dick is being honored by Geoff and Shawn Marie Nicely, his son and daughter-in-law.
-Geoff says, “Our father has, and continues to be, an inspiration when it comes to philanthropy and his love for his community.
-We felt the best way to recognize his generosity and his mentorship would be to honor him this way, by making this donation in his name.”
+Geoff says, “Our father has, and continues to be, an inspiration when it comes to philanthropy and his love of this community.
+Richard has donated much of his time and money to various organizations in the community over the years.
+We felt the best way to recognize his generosity and his mentorship would be to honor him this way, by making this donation in his name.